matthew-brett/gitwash/doc/git_setup.rst

 Configure git_ by identifying yourself, and adding some aliases to common commands.
 We'll use these aliases later.
 You only need to do this once for each computer on which you will use git.

+Here we just cover the

-The easiest way to do this, is to create a ``.gitconfig`` file in your home directory, with contents like this::
+The easiest way
+to do this, is to create a ``.gitconfig`` file in your home directory, with contents like this::